 We can have it all?

 I worked out that she’s taken the same amount of time off as I did for maternity leave – yet I just can’t imagine ever walking back into the staffroom after my 10 months off and people judging me for not still being at home with my child!
 Why is it SO different for her?
 I know I was probably more conservatively dressed than Chezza on my first trip back into the classroom but come on, we’re both just making a living.
-Being a mum doesn’t negate the need to be your own person or need to earn a living.
-If anything it stirs up a fire inside of you to want to be a better person.
+Being a mum doesn’t always negate the need to be your own person or need to earn a living.
+If anything it stirs up a fire inside of you to want to be a better and more fulfilled person.
 For some of us that includes developing a career.
 Lots of us NEED to earn money to support our families too.
-Gone are the days when one average wage was enough to support a house and family.
+Gone are the days when one average wage was enough to support a house and growing family.
 And let’s not forget many of us LIKE having a job!
-Jesus let’s not spread that around though – us mums aren’t supposed to admit to enjoying anything that doesn’t involve our kids, right?
+Jesus let’s not spread that around though – us mums aren’t supposed to admit to enjoying anything that doesn’t involve our kids!

 And finally… amongst all of the rubbish I’ve read over the past week there was one startling thing missing.
 Any criticism for Liam.
 He continues to travel and tour around the world, leaving Cheryl at home holding the baby.
 This is apparently fine though.
 Here’s a charming picture of him with a bottom being thrust into his crotch.

 I’m struggling to see the difference between their performances if I’m honest.
 The main difference is there is no accompanying tweet telling HIM to bugger off back home and concentrate on being a daddy.
 There wouldn’t be though would there?

 So… lets all just calm down a bit and back off us mums, eh?
 I’m sure she’s constantly judging and critiquing herself enough as a mum, without the rest of the world doing it too.
 Go Chezza.
 Do you, girl!